MyungHwanJeon/PrimA6D/README.md

 <hr/>

-# How To Use - Object-SLAM for Multi-Object Pose Optimization
+# How To Use: Object-SLAM for Multi-Object Pose Optimization

 ## Citation